Messier 87: Properties

-Stellar velocity map of the central region of M87, showing the motion of stars relative to Earth: The image shows a slight rotation in the vertical plane (the lower right moving toward earth, the upper left moving away), showing that M87 is rotating slowly.
+Stellar velocity map of the central region of M87, showing the motion of stars relative to Earth: The image shows a slight rotation in the vertical plane (the lower right moving away from earth, the upper left moving towards), showing that M87 is rotating slowly.

 M87 is one of the most massive galaxies in the local Universe.
 Its diameter is estimated at 132,000 light-years, which is approximately 51% larger than that of the Milky Way.
 As an elliptical galaxy, the galaxy is a spheroid rather than a flattened disc, accounting for the substantially larger mass of M87.
 Within a radius of 32 kpc, the mass is 2.4±0.6×10^12 times the mass of the Sun, which is double the mass of the Milky Way galaxy.
 As with other galaxies, only a fraction of this mass is in the form of stars: M87 has an estimated mass to luminosity ratio of 6.3 ± 0.8; that is, only about one part in six of the galaxy's mass is in the form of stars that radiate energy.
 This ratio varies from 5 to 30, approximately in proportion to r^{1.7} in the region of 9–40 kpc from the core.
 The total mass of M87 may be 200 times that of the Milky Way.

 The galaxy experiences an infall of gas at the rate of two to three solar masses per year, most of which may be accreted onto the core region.
 The extended stellar envelope of this galaxy reaches a radius of about 150 kpc, compared with about 100 kpc for the Milky Way.
 Beyond that distance the outer edge of the galaxy has been truncated by some means; possibly by an earlier encounter with another galaxy.
 There is evidence of linear streams of stars to the northwest of the galaxy, which may have been created by tidal stripping of orbiting galaxies or by small satellite galaxies falling in toward M87.
 Moreover, a filament of hot, ionized gas in the northeastern outer part of the galaxy may be the remnant of a small, gas-rich galaxy that was disrupted by M87 and could be feeding its active nucleus.
 M87 is estimated to have at least 50 satellite galaxies, including NGC 4486B and NGC 4478.